- > About Us

 Communication with Shareholders and Investors

 The Company discloses information according to its IR information disclosure policy, which complies fully with disclosure regulations.
 The policy calls for engaging in the timely and proactive disclosure of information for shareholders, investors, and other market players based on the principles of transparency, impartiality, and continuity.

-In addition, we issued an IR e-mail magazine containing recent topics related to the Group to investors twice per month, and a video message from the president and CEO was distributed three times during the year.
-Thirteen briefings for individual investors were held at locations across Japan, with roughly 900 participants in total.
+In addition, we issued a twice-monthly IR e-mail magazine to investors, featuring recent topics related to the Group.
+Eight briefings for individual investors were held at locations across Japan with roughly 900 participants in total.

 Communication with Employees

-Daiichi Sankyo takes steps to ensure active internal communication with the aims of promoting an understanding and awareness of management circumstances and fostering a corporate culture in which the organization and its employees act as one to pursue the Company’s objectives.
+Daiichi Sankyo takes steps to ensure active internal communication with the aims of facilitating an understanding of management circumstances and fostering a corporate culture in which the organization and its employees act as one to pursue the Company’s objectives.